bentpetersendk/mjolnir_ucph/docs/source/index.rst

 Welcome to Mjolnirs's documentation!
 ===================================

-Mjolnir is a computing cluster purchased by a grouop of PI’s from the Globe Institute located at the University of Copenhagen.
+Mjolnir is a computing cluster purchased by a group of PI’s from the Globe Institute located at the University of Copenhagen.

 Check out the :doc:`usage` section for further information, including